-36.1 Prior to beginning the erection of any steel structure, a Steel Erection Plan must be submitted as part of the Contractor's SP for review.
-The plan will include the identification of the site and project; and signed by the Qualified Person (QP) responsible for its preparation and modification.

-- 36.2 Fall Protection requirements for all associated work covered in this document, unless otherwise specified. - 36.3 Employees must not be permitted to work above or in positions to protruding reinforcing steel, fasteners, or other impalement hazards unless provisions have been made to control the hazard. - 36.4 Employees must not be permitted to work under bundle material loads or other suspended loads.
+- 39.1 Prior to beginning the erection of any steel structure, a Steel Erection Plan must be submitted as part of the Contractor's SP for review.
+The plan will include the identification of the site and project; and signed by the Qualified Person (QP) responsible for its preparation and modification. - 39.2 Fall Protection requirements for all associated work covered in this document, unless otherwise specified. - 39.3 Employees must not be permitted to work above or in positions to protruding reinforcing steel, fasteners, or other impalement hazards unless provisions have been made to control the hazard. - 39.4 Employees must not be permitted to work under bundle material loads or other suspended loads.
 Rigging personnel responsible for securing loads to multiple-lift rigging assemblies and setting suspended structural components such as beams, trusses, and precast members are excluded from this requirement.
 In these activities, work controls will be used to minimize the time spent directly under loads.

-37. PERMIT REQUIRED CONFINED SPACE (1926.1204)
+40. PERMIT REQUIRED CONFINED SPACE (1926.1204)

 The Contractor will identify any required worker entry into a Permit Required Confined Space (PRCS) / Confined Space (CS) permit as defined by Federal OSHA Standards, 1926 Subpart AA, (Construction) and applicable State requirements or Industry standards.
-BPA Form 5480.10a is provided to the Contractor for their use.
+BPA Form 5480.1e is provided to the Contractor for their use.

-- 37.1 The Contractor will evaluate and identify any PRCS/CS entry and demonstrate, through the preparation of the employer's written procedure for preparing and issuing permits for entry and for returning the permit space to service following termination of entry.
-The Contractor will review and post all entry permits at the point of entry into the space. - 37.2 The Contractor will test for hazards before, and during, any worker entry into an identified PRCS and confined space. - 37.3 The employer will retain each canceled entry permit for at least one year to facilitate the review of the permit-required confined space program required of this section.
-Any problems encountered during an entry operation will be noted on the pertinent permit so that appropriate revisions to the PRCS program can be made. - 37.4 The employer will provide training so that all employees whose work is regulated by this section acquire the understanding, knowledge, and skills necessary for the safe performance of the duties assigned under this section. - 37.5 The employer is required to evaluate and address rescue service's ability, in terms of proficiency with rescue-related tasks and equipment, to function appropriately while rescuing entrants from the particular permit space or types of permit spaces identified. - 37.6 To facilitate non-entry rescue, retrieval systems or methods will be used whenever an authorized entrant enters a permit space, unless the retrieval equipment would increase the overall risk of entry or would not contribute to the rescue of the entrant.
-Retrieval systems will meet applicable regulations and standards. - 37.7 Contractor will post the entry permit at the confined space entry portal during the entry operations.
+- 40.1 The Contractor will evaluate and identify any PRCS/CS entry and demonstrate, through the preparation of the employer's Contractor's written procedure for preparing and issuing permits for entry and for returning the permit space to service following termination of entry.
+The Contractor will review and post all entry permits at the point of entry into the space. - 40.2 The Contractor will test for hazards before, and during, any worker entry into an identified PRCS and confined space. - 40.3 The Contractor will retain each canceled entry permit for at least one year to facilitate the review of the permit-required confined space program required of this section.
+Any problems encountered during an entry operation will be noted on the pertinent permit so that appropriate revisions to the PRCS program can be made. - 40.4 The Contractor will provide training so that all employees whose work is regulated by this section acquire the understanding, knowledge, and skills necessary for the safe performance of the duties assigned under this section. - 40.5 The Contractor is required to evaluate and address rescue service's ability, in terms of proficiency with rescue-related tasks and equipment, to function appropriately while rescuing entrants from the particular permit space or types of permit spaces identified. - 40.6 To facilitate non-entry rescue, retrieval systems or methods will be used whenever an authorized entrant enters a permit space, unless the retrieval equipment would increase the overall risk of entry or would not contribute to the rescue of the entrant.
+Retrieval systems will meet applicable regulations and standards. - 40.7 The Contractor will post the entry permit at the confined space entry portal during the entry operations.

-38. BLASTING (1926.900)
+41. BLASTING (1926.900)